In This Article

 You're Waxing or Threading Before Peeling

 Both masking and waxing remove a layer of dead skin cells, and doing both simultaneously could leave your skin feeling raw and sensitive.
 The result?
-Potentially exposing your skin to bacteria, which leads to breakouts, which leads to redness, which leads to irritation (do you see where we’re going with this?).
+Potentially exposing your skin to bacteria, which can lead to breakouts, which can lead to redness, which can lead to irritation (do you see where we’re going with this?).
 Bottom line, leave ample time in between beauty treatments.